ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/tokenization/MaxmatchInstruction.md

 ### Performance

 The maxmatch algorithm I have written have found 19362 tokens instead of 12635 correct ones.

-Thus, the accuracy of the tokenizer is 65%.
+The results of the WER on 1000 sentences 14%